-In-person lab sessions will offer the student the opportunity of applying the principles acquired from lecture to hands-on projects and production work related to the departmental public exercises.
-Labs will be held with small groups with social distancing measures in place.
-To develop broader experience in production, additional opportunities will be available for students to participate in department projects.
+Lab sessions will offer the student the opportunity of applying the principles acquired from lectures to hands-on projects and production work related to the departmental public exercises.
+In addition, in order to develop a broad experience in theatre, the student will be provided the opportunity to participate in department activities beyond these supervised sessions.
+During lab sessions group sizes will be kept to a minimum and Covid-19 safety work practices will be followed.

-COURSE DELIVERY
+COURSE DELIVERY:

-Lectures will be delivered live via Zoom.
+Lectures will be delivered through a combination of synchronous and asynchronous instruction administered through Zoom, the course website on Nexus and Dropbox.
 Students will require reliable access to the Internet.
-Students must be available to meet as a group on Tuesdays and Thursdays from 2:30-5:15pm, via Zoom, for a combination of brief lectures and synchronous discussions.
+Students must be available to meet as a group on Tuesdays and Thursdays from 2:30-5:15PM, via zoom for a combination of brief lectures and synchronous discussions.
+Lectures will be recorded for asynchronous access.
+These recorded lectures will be available to course members only, via Nexus, until the end of the term.
+Students may choose to turn off personal cameras during recording.

-In-person lab sessions will offer the student the opportunity of applying the principles acquired from lecture to hands-on projects and production work related to the departmental public exercises.
+In-person lab sessions will offer the student the opportunity of applying the principles aquired from lectures to hands on projects and production work related to the departmental public exercises.
 Lab times will be during the same time as lectures but are also variable and will be scheduled to fit into the students schedule.
-Labs will be held with small groups with social distancing measures in place.
+Labs will be held with small groups and social distancing measures in place.
 To develop broader experience in production, additional opportunities will be available for students to participate in department projects.